 114. Many of the deficiencies reported during the 2003 elections cannot be corrected just by amending the law.
-It is crucial that the government and all stakeholders in the elections adhere
+It is crucial that the government and all stakeholders in the elections adhere to the laws and to the principles of creating a level playing field and fair conditions for correct elections.

 &lt;sup>20Code of good practice in electoral matters, point II.3.3.c.
 Forum shopping is certain to occur because the legal standards to be applied are not the same in both courts and superior election commissions.
 Contestations lodged in a court must be considered in accordance with the Civil Procedure Code and Law on Administrative Jurisdiction.
 This means that some types of evidence and testimony that would be received by a superior election commission may not be received by a court.
 An example that comes to mind is a video tape of fraud recorded by an NGO or media observer.
 A superior election commission would likely consider the video tape upon its presentation by a complaining electoral contestant.
 A court, on the other hand, which operates under strict, technical rules, may require that the person who actually recorded the video tape testify in order to "authenticate" it before the court would consider it.
-A scenario can be envisioned where two independent candidates are victims of the same fraudulent conduct, and one files a complaint with a court and one files a complaint with a superior election commission.
-Both independent candidates attempt to present identical evidence, which is accepted by the superior election commission but rejected by the court.
+A scenario can be envisioned where two independent candidates are victims of the same fraudulent conduct, and one files a complaint with a court and one files a complaint with a superior election commission but rejected by the court.
 One candidate prevails because this candidate filed with a superior election commission.
 One candidate loses because this candidate filed with a court.